Download App

 -/-

-It was an hour or so later that Harry was laying down on the soft grass with his two friends, their magic spent and their bread supplies depleted.
-In the end it had been Penny who had won the competition of who could throw a piece of bread the furthest via the application of the levitation charm.
+It was an hour or so later that Harry was lying down on the soft grass with his two friends, their magic spent and their bread supplies depleted.
+In the end, it was Penny who had won the competition of who could throw a piece of bread the furthest via the application of the levitation charm.
 Sure, Harry hadn't really been trying, rather matching his classmates, but it was still impressive.
 The girl had somehow managed to fail at casting her spell intentionally, to the purpose of cannoning the piece of bread almost twenty metres out.

 It had been the only piece that a large tentacle had pulled at from beneath the depths.

 "Well, it's Neville Longbottom.
 The thing is that You-Know-Who tried to kill him as a baby.
 Went to his house on Samhain and all.
-But somehow it was him that got killed.
-It must have been Neville doing whatever killed You-Know-Who, since his parents and granny were dead by then."
+But somehow it was he who got killed.
+It must have been Neville doing whatever killed You-Know-Who since his parents and granny were dead by then."
 Cedric explained, not really considering that Harry might not have known who You-Know-Who actually was, "no one really knows what happened that night though."

 "Why target the Longbottoms?"